-We will take an inclusive view of flexible CER across both large and small consumer segments.
+We will take an inclusive view of flexible CER across all consumers, including large and small consumer segments.
 We will also consider whether third-party energy service providers and innovators now and in the future are supported in playing a role, or set of roles, to improve choices and outcomes for consumers to engage with network opportunities.